codenautas/like-ar/README.md

 ## likeAr.toPlainObject(array [,keyName [,valueName]])
+## likeAr.toPlainObject(arrayOfKeys, arrayOfValues)

-Returns a plain object from an array of pairs.
+Returns a plain object from an array of pairs (or a pair of arrays) of key/values.

 Default values: `0` and `1` if `keyName` is not set. `"value"` for `valueName` if `keyName` is set.